syncfusion-content/windowsforms-docs/WindowsForms/autocomplete/Working-with-AutoComplete.md

 ---
 layout: post
-title: Working with AutoComplete | AutoComplete component for Windows Forms | Syncfusion
+title: Working with AutoComplete | Syncfusion
 description: This section explains about working with various options in AutoComplete.
 platform: WindowsForms
 control: AutoComplete